Is Massage Therapy a regulated profession?

 Can I transfer from one ICT School to another ICT School?

 Yes.
 The Massage Therapy Program is the same at all ICT Schools.
 There’ s no cost to transfer.
 However, students transferring to a School with higher tuition fees are required to pay the fee differential.

 What student services are available to me as an ICT student?

-Services available include: Access to learning resource material including free online access to internet resources, tutorial support for those requiring additional academic assistance , Provincial Examination Preparation (where Provincial Licensing exams are mandatory) at no charge (you choose to attend or not), quick, no-hassle access to the School Director or Program Manager to discuss any issue of concern to you or just to seek practical advice (professional counseling is also available at Northumberland College), an opportunity to participate in Student Association government and its activities at Northumberland and Kikkawa College (the SA is funded by a $35 fee paid upon registration in each year) and massive discounts (50% off) on additional elective courses offered as CEUs in any given year.
+Services available include: Access to learning resource material including free online access to internet resources, tutorial support for those requiring additional academic assistance , Provincial Examination Preparation (where Provincial Licensing exams are mandatory) at no charge (you choose to attend or not), quick, no-hassle access to the School Director to discuss any issue of concern to you, or just to seek practical advice (professional counselling is also available at Northumberland College), an opportunity to participate in Student Association government and its activities at Northumberland and Kikkawa College (the SA is funded by a $35 fee paid upon registration in each year) and massive discounts (50% off) on additional elective courses offered as CEUs in any given year.